-Have Questions about Real Estate In British Columbia?
+Have Questions about Comox Valley Real Estate In British Columbia?

-The following questions & answers are some of the more typically asked questions about real estate in the Comox Valley.
+The following questions & answers are some of the more typically asked questions about real estate and Comox Valley homes.
 Have one not covered here?
 Contact Brett directly.

 Comox Valley property in British Columbia is a highly regulated industry that is subject to may laws and regulations.
 This portion of Brett’s website is intended as general information on some of the more commonly asked questions asked by buyers and sellers of Comox Valley residential real estate in British Columbia.
 It is not intended as advice (legal or otherwise) nor should it be interpreted as such.
 People who need legal advice should seek such advice from a lawyer.
 People who are seeking real estate advice (other than legal advice) should contact Brett directly.

 If you have a Comox Valley home question of a general nature that you think would be a useful addition to this website, please contact Brett and let him know.

 What does the term real property mean?